-Agile leadership feels quite different to traditional leadership in its style and requires a willingness by leaders to ensure that they extend their own competencies, capabilities and thinking to ‘be’ agile rather than just ‘do’ agile, and not merely to expect others to do so.
+Agile leadership feels quite different to traditional leadership in its style and requires a willingness from leaders to ensure that they extend their own competencies, capabilities and thinking to ‘being’ agile rather than just ‘doing’ agile, and not merely to expect others to do so.

 Agile leaders must also nurture flexibility, resilience, and adaptability by developing others as leaders at all levels.